To boost collagen, use an anti-wrinkle cream like Kollagen Intensiv.

 Smoking sucks the life out of your skin.
 Sorry, but it’s true.
 Nicotine starves blood flow to your skin, so it doesn’t get the oxygen and nutrients it needs for optimum health.
 Tobacco damages collagen and elastin too – which leads to skin that’s thin, dull and less able to heal.

 The only good news?
-If you can quite smoking, the damage stops.
+If you can quit smoking, the damage stops.

 You Don’t Use Enough (Or Any!)
 Sunscreen